pixelinfinito/akeneo-node-n8n/README.md

 				n8n start
 			```

+## Develop locally

+You will need pm2 (`npm i pm2 -g`)

+Start n8n using pm2: `pm2 start n8n`

+When you need to rebuild use: `npm run exp`

+This will trigger the akeneo node complication, then restart the local n8n instance.

 ## More information

 Refer to our [documentation on creating nodes](https://docs.n8n.io/integrations/creating-nodes/) for detailed information on building your own nodes.